thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 * Example

-With the definition above, this is a TypeScript code snippet.
 ```ts
 // Code snippet s
 ab!z"{-a] =(r|€x
 ```
+With the definition above, the couple (`s`, `TypeScript`) is a code snippet, even if it's not a valid TypeScript code.

 Why do we need to have a so large definition of a *code snippet* ?
 Because we want to know what time will need a developer to understand some code, valid or not.
 When he will try to debug a TypeScript file, a developer can find a character which is not admitted by this language (and which will cause a syntax error).